GM-Coding-Club/birdhouse/README.md

 3. Change to its directory: `cd birdhouse`
 4. Start the app: `npm run android`

+### Setup Development Environment
+1. In Android Studio, open Preferences → System Settings → Android SDK
+2. Copy the Android SDK Location field
+3. In your repo, open the file at `android/local.properties` in a text editor
+4. Paste the SDK Location in place of the placeholder
+5. Save the file

 # How to Run on Android Devices

+### Ensure correct development environment
+1. Make sure you followed Steps XY in Install Android Studio

 ### Enabled Development Mode on the Device
 1. Open the Settings app